ronanociosoig/nextFlix/README.md

 ### Motis

-Motis is a JSON object mapping tool developed by one of my colleagues.
+Motis is a JSON object mapping tool developed by one of my former colleagues.
 It simplifies the mapping of JSON object names to values in Objective C objects, performs validations and checking.
 This is especially useful for complex JSON responses where some of the parameters may be nil, and thus it checks the values and prevents crashes.

 ### MBProgressHUD